A Greyhound Pitbull mix is often called a Greybull Pit, they make excellent lap dogs, despite their size, and will never get bored of playtime.

 But what else is there to know about them?
 Well, I’ve gathered everything up, so let’s dive in!

 Greyhounds are loving and cuddly companions in the house.
 They love children and enjoy constant company.

 Their racing background gives people the impression that they have a lot of energy and will require constant exercise.
 However, this couldn’t be further from the truth.

 Greyhounds are sprinters, not long-distance runners.
-While they’re really fast, they run out of energy very quickly and need to spend a lot of time resting to regain their energy.
+While they’re really fast, they run out of energy very quickly.
+This would also mean that they need to spend a lot of time resting to regain their energy.

 They also love company and can get very lonely, so they’re not the best choice for a family with a busy lifestyle.

 They can suffer from anxiety if they’re left alone for too long, so it’s a good idea to get them some company or ensure that you’re home for them during the day.